 Amazon dominates the industry in cloud services; it could easily store and analyze patient-generated health data.
 With each consumer’s permission, data could be collected by their mobile apps, fitness devices, smartphones, watches, and tablets.
 It would be uploaded to the cloud and shared with their physicians.
 Compared to what physicians have to work with now, which is incomplete patient-reported data, the data from smart devices would be like a Magic 8-Ball for physicians.
-Perhaps most importantly, the data would facilitate predictive analytics and open wide a window of understanding of how patient lifestyle habits impact physician treatment plans.
+Perhaps most importantly, the data would facilitate predictive analytics and open a wide window of understanding how patient lifestyle habits impact physician treatment plans.

-The future could be bright
+The future could be bright.

 Many parts of the U.S. healthcare system are irretrievably broken.
 They can be ignored, repaired piecemeal, or eradicated through a wholesale redesign of healthcare today.
 It’s obvious to many that we hold the tools to conduct the repairs in the palms of our collective hands – literally.
 The power that lies in our phones, which allows us to organize every minute of our days, is the same power that can be used to redesign how we deliver healthcare.
-We may consider them as so many individual digital pieces now, but together our smart devices represent the future.
+We may consider them as many individual digital pieces now, but together our smart devices represent the future.
 It can be the future of healthcare as well.

 When mobile apps and digital devices are connected with artificial intelligence, machine, and causal learning, we will lift our system to a level of excellence that does not exist today.
 We will override the broken promises of fractured technologies and create a future that delivers healthcare to the right people at the right time in the right way.